 The World Health Organization (WHO) defines a clinical trial as any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.

-Trials posted here are for informational purposes only.
 The Alliance does not endorse any particular research study and is not responsible for the accuracy of the information provided by the investigator or the accuracy of the information provided by the searchable databases.

 clinical research